ReconfigureIO/UX/docs/source/overview.rst

 Graph
 ^^^^^
-Our compiler takes your Go code through several stages to get it into a format suitable for programming an FPGA instance.
-First, it's translated into a language called Teak, then, using the Teak output we can generate dataflow graphs.
+Our compiler takes your Go code through several stages to get it into a suitable format for programming an FPGA instance.
+First, your code is translated into a language called Teak, then, using the Teak output we can generate dataflow graphs.
 Using the ``graph`` command you can generate a dataflow graph for your program at any time, allowing you to analyze and optimize its performance.

 .. note::
     The ability to generate graphs is a temporary feature.
 Due to the complexity of the output we suggest you share your graphs with us on our |forum| so our engineers can assist you in optimizing your code.